Lyre: Classification

 The Minoan sarcophagus of Hagia Triada, 14th century BCE, depicting the earliest lyre with seven strings, held by a man with long robe, third from the left.

 Hornbostel–Sachs classifies the lyre as a member of the lute-family of instruments which is one of the families under the chordophone classification of instruments.
 Hornbostel–Sachs divide lyres into two groups, Bowl lyres (321.21) and Box lyres (321.22).

 In organology, a lyre is considered a yoke lute, since it is a lute in which the strings are attached to a yoke that lies in the same plane as the sound table, and consists of two arms and a crossbar.

 Ancient lyres

 There is evidence of the development of many forms of lyres from the period 2700 BCE through 700 BCE.
 Lyres from the ancient world are divided by scholars into two separate groups, the eastern lyres and the western lyres, which are defined by patterns of geography and chronology.

-In the Baltic region, archaeological remains have been discovered that suggest the existence of lyre-like stringed instruments since prehistoric times.
-Although finds are scarce, fragments of wood and other materials have been found that could have been parts of stringed instruments used in rituals and ceremonies.
-These discoveries indicate that ancient Baltic cultures developed primitive forms of lyres, adapted to their cultural contexts and available materials.
-In particular, remains of lyre-like stringed instruments have been found in areas of Lithuania and Latvia.
-These instruments, known locally as kanklės in Lithuania and kokle in Latvia, are part of a musical tradition that dates back to ancient times.